-I’ve been doing a lot of whale watching in Southern California lately.
-The Gray Whales are currently making their way through our area and many baby whales have been sighted.
 I’m grateful to Dana Wharf Whales for being so close and so wonderful.
 They are one of Orange County’s oldest Whale Watching tour companies and remain one of the best.
 You can book whale watching trips with their crew and naturalists, seven days a week.
-Want to know what their customer’s have already seen this week?
+Want to know what their customers have already seen this week?
 Check out Dana Wharf Whales whale watching log.

 Thanks to Dana Wharf Whales for hosting me on my recent tour.
 All opinions and photography from this trip are my own!
 Check out Dana Wharf Whales YouTube Channel for amazing footage of all the different species they have spotted in our area!

 Whale Watching in Southern California is a Year Round Activity!

 It’s always a good time to go whale watching.
 Whales are spotted all year round!
 Certain times of the year are better for seeing certain species.
 But these “rules” are not absolute.
 Whales can be surprising!
 You never know what you will see when you head out on a whale watching trip.

 Many Types of Whales Can be Seen While Whale Watching in Southern California

 There are many different kinds of whales that can and have been spotted off the So Cal coast.
 Some of these include:

 - Blue Whales – The largest whales, most often seen in the summer months

 - Gray Whales – Migrate thru the area in Fall/Winter and Early Spring.
 Often spotted with their calves.